Reputational Bargaining and Inefficient Technology Adoption: Analysis Results

-The proof is in Appendix \ref{sub4.2}.
-Theorem \ref{Theorem2} shows that when the probability of commitment types goes to $0$, the seller's adoption decision can be socially inefficient \textit{if and only if} the social benefit from adoption $\theta_2-\theta_1$ is large enough.
-Under a stronger condition that $\theta_2$ is greater than the Rubinstein bargaining price under the production cost of the new technology $p_{\theta_1} \equiv \frac{1+\theta_1}{2}$, inefficient adoption and costly delay occur in \textit{all} equilibria as long as the adoption cost $c$ is between half of the social benefit from adoption $\frac{\theta_2-\theta_1}{2}$ and the entire social benefit from adoption $\theta_2-\theta_1$.

-Theorem \ref{Theorem2} has three implications.
+Theorem \ref{Theorem2} has two implications.
 First, inefficient adoption occurs in equilibrium if and only if \textit{in expectation}, there are significant delays in reaching agreement.
-This stands in contrast to the benchmark scenario where the buyer observes the seller's adoption decision, in which case there is negligible delay in reaching agreement but the seller's adoption decision is socially inefficient.
+This stands in contrast to the benchmark scenario where the buyer can observe the seller's adoption decision, in which case there is negligible delay in reaching agreement but the seller's adoption decision is socially inefficient.
 Second, an increase in the social benefit from adoption $\theta_2-\theta_1$ can lower the probability of adoption.
-This is because inefficient adoption and costly delays arise only when the social benefit is large enough.
-Third, the seller's opportunity to adopt a cost-saving technology may not improve social welfare, and in some sense, it may even \textit{lower} social welfare.
-This is because there will be no delay in bargaining when the seller cannot adopt but there might be costly delays when the seller can adopt.
-We formally state these findings as Corollaries \ref{cor4} and \ref{cor5} later in this section.
+This is because inefficient adoption and costly delays can arise only when the social benefit from adoption is large enough.
+We will formally state this finding as Corollary \ref{cor4} later in this section.

-One observation that is \textit{not} explicitly stated is that when the parameter values belong to the blue region of Figure 1, costly delay will arise in \textit{all} equilibria \textit{conditional on} the seller having a high production cost.
-This is the case even when $(\theta_1,\theta_2)$ violates (\ref{costdifference}), under which for \textit{any exogenous full support distribution} over production costs, the buyer \textit{strictly} prefers to offer the Rubinstein bargaining price of the high type $p_{\theta_2} \equiv\frac{1+\theta_2}{2}$ and there is almost no delay in reaching agreement.
+One useful observation that is \textit{not} explicitly stated in Theorem \ref{Theorem2} is that when the parameter values belong to the striped region of Figure \ref{fig:eqm}, the buyer will offer something close to the Rubinstein bargaining price of the low-cost type $p_{\theta_1}$ and costly delay will arise in \textit{all} equilibria \textit{conditional on} the seller having a high production cost.
+This is the case even when $\theta_1$ and $\theta_2$ violate (\ref{costdifference}), under which for \textit{any exogenous full support distribution} over production costs, the buyer will offer something close to $p_{\theta_2}$ and there is almost no delay in reaching an agreement.